Guide to Finding a Therapist

 This Guide Seeks to Pull Community Resources

-Systemic Issues in Mental Healthcare
+Systemic Harm in Mental Healthcare

-Racism in the APA (TW: racism)
+Racism in Mental Healthcare (CW: racism)

 What This Guide Offers